Frequently Asked Questions

 Where will the procedure be performed?

-If droopy eyelids are blocking your vision, or you are experiencing any of the symptoms discussed under the Eyelid Conditions, please call our office at 623-977-9000 and schedule your personal consultation with Dr. Victor.
+If droopy eyelids are blocking your vision, or you have any concerns with regard to your eyelids, please call our 623-977-9000 and schedule your personal consultation with Dr. Victor.